jazzkutya/grctcssdec/README.md

 I need to refresh my memory (actually re-study :)) about the windowing stuff.

-The pll block needs about this much sample rate for signals in the range 60-270Hz because it has a limited bandwidth (max pi/50 in radian/samples).
+The pll block needs about this much sample rate for signals in the range 60-270Hz because it has a limited bandwidth (max pi/50 in radians/samples).

-The keep 1 in N block also help reduce cpu load, no need to do moving average at full sample rate.
+The keep 1 in N block also helps reduce cpu load, no need to do moving average at full sample rate.